Faculty of Engineering

 Assistant Professor of Physics

 Dr. Salameh Ahmad is an Assistant Professor of Condensed Matter Physics at Rochester Institute of Technology Dubai.
 He received his MSc in Experimental Solid state Physics from Yarmouk University and a PhD in Theoretical Condensed Matter Physics from Michigan State University in 2007.
 Before joining RIT he was an Assistant professor of Physics at Michigan State University.

 Dr. Ahmad research interest is theoretical understanding of electronic structure and transport properties of the novel ternary and quaternary narrow band-gap semiconductors containing different impurity atoms for their potential thermoelectric properties, using both LDA (local density approximation) and GGA (generalized gradient approximation) methods in DFT (density functional theory) calculations.
-So far he has published eight papers in refereed journals.
+So far he has published nine papers in refereed journals.

 Faculty of English and Liberal Arts

 Professor Dayton holds a bachelor's degree in Classics from Princeton and a PhD in Classics from Brown University.
 He has taught history, literature, and Greek, Latin, and English language courses at a number of institutions in the US, Canada, and Europe, including Indiana University, the University of Calgary, and the American University in Bosnia and Herzegovina.
 An authority on the conventions of warfare and conceptions of peace in ancient Greece and Rome, he is the author of ‘The Athletes of War': An Evaluation of the Agonistic Elements in Greek Warfare (Toronto: Edgar Kent, 2006) as well as several academic articles.
 He is a Fellow of the American School of Classical Studies in Athens and a member of the American Philological Association.